See our class schedule for when these classes are available.

 “INTRO” – Introductory Classes

 If you’ve never tried CrossFit then this class is for you.
 We hold these throughout the week and the first one is FREE!
-Just show up, but do come about 10-15 minutes prior to the class to fill out paperwork.
-No RSVP is necessary.
+Click here to schedule your free intro class.

 Our 60 minute CrossFit Intro class is as follows:

 5 minute tour of our facilities and explanation of what CrossFit is all about.